alexandralalor/alexandralalor.github.io/_pages/projects.md

 # Book Club

 Book clubs are a great way to keep reading with peers!
-Inspired by conversations started by *Braiding Sweetgrass*, we've read *Algorithms To Live By*,
+Inspired by conversations started by *Braiding Sweetgrass*, we've read a number of though-provoking books, listed below.

+> *Algorithms To Live By*,
 *On Earth We're Briefly Gorgeous*,
 *The Anatomy of Dependence*,
 *The Revolution Will Not Be Funded*,